New Office Space in a City Famous for Industrial Revolutions

 To create a flexible, column-free commercial space long-span composite steel beams were utilised to form the floor plates and support a profiled metal deck, spanning an impressive 18m from the core to the perimeter columns, thus forming above ground suspended floor levels.
 This approach to the project proved to be a significant differentiator from other office developments in the city.
 Limiting the structural zones in the floor and facade and integrating services optimised floor to ceiling heights and fenestrations, maximising daylight to create the light and expansive interior spaces whereby reducing the energy demand for artificial lighting which was important to the building’s low carbon strategy.

 Furthermore to help achieve a BREEAM ‘Excellent’ rating we worked to ensure optimal material usage, utilising the basement’s contiguous piled wall as part of the temporary works, before integrating this into the final structure.
-Long-span composite Fabsec floor beams minimised the steel tonnage required, while approximately 4500m3 of demolition waste was re-used for the temporary works piling mat and cement replacements which comprised approximately 25% of the concrete mix to meet CEMII specified criteria.
+Long-span composite Fabsec floor beams minimised the steel tonnage required, while approximately 4,500m3 of demolition waste was re-used for the temporary works piling mat and cement replacements which comprised approximately 25% of the concrete mix to meet CEMII specified criteria.
 After an initial options appraisal, the composite metal deck slab was selected due to its BRE Green Guide rating of A+.

 Installation of the highly stylised facade presented a number of engineering challenges and required an innovative solution.
 Each unit was constructed in 6m wide by 4m high mega-panels, with the building gables including the intricate tracery, making them the heaviest units at approximately 12 tonnes per panel.
-The prominent south-west gable includes a dramatic 8 storey cantilever over the main entrance and the main elevation to St Peters Square has large transfer structure at second floor to reduce the number of columns to the highly valued retail elevations.
+The prominent south-west gable includes a dramatic 8 storey cantilever over the main entrance and the main elevation to St Peter’s Square has large transfer structure at second floor to reduce the number of columns to the highly valued retail elevations.
 Collaborating with the site team, the extent of frame movement under the facade loading was meticulously calculated throughout the build phases.

 After a cost benefit exercise, our engineers recommended an alternative two-storey basement option.
 The re-design provided additional, sought-after car parking and brought the basement slab much closer to the rock head, allowing the central core to be founded on a raft directly on the rock.
 This subsequently adopted approach negated the need for a separate piling rig mobilisation, ensuring optimal material usage and economy of design.

 Manchester’s motto is ‘Concilio et Labore’, which means ‘by counsel and work.’
-The achievements of Two St. Peters Square embodies this ethos.
-Through carefully considered counsel and hard work across the teams, Two St. Peters Square in an innovative commercial space designed as an invitation for the next era of economic ascendancy in Manchester’s storied history as a global, industrial power.
+The achievements of Two St. Peter’s Square embodies this ethos.
+Through carefully considered counsel and hard work across the teams, Two St. Peter’s Square in an innovative commercial space designed as an invitation for the next era of economic ascendancy in Manchester’s storied history as a global, industrial power.

-When we integrate our engineering specialisms around a core theme (we call these Service Offers), the benefits to the client multiply.
+When we integrate our specialist teams around an approach, the benefits to the client multiply